crashkonijn/GOAP/Package/Documentation/Introduction/FAQ.md

 # FAQ

-{% hint style="warning" %}
-V3 is currently stable, but still in beta because the docs are still those of v2.
-{% endhint %}

 ## Why does each action need a target?

 Unless you're creating a 0 dimension game, there are actions that take place at a specific position.
 When there are actions that require positions there a 3 possible solutions for handling the movement.